The Human League: 1980s: Lineup changes and rise in popularity

 In August 1983, the band released "the UK's first videotape single" to capitalise on the growing market created by the increasing popularity of domestic home video cassette recorders (VCRs), called The Human League Video Single.
 Although "video albums" had been released by bands such as Blondie and ELO as early as 1979, this release was a short (12 mins) video tape cassette in either VHS or Betamax format containing just three tracks (the music videos for "Mirror Man", "Love Action (I Believe in Love)", and "Don't You Want Me").
 Although it was not a commercial success (as it retailed for £10.99, compared to 12" vinyl singles averaging £1.99 in 1983), the format caught on and other artists began releasing video singles/EPs of their own.

 The band spent many months agonising as they tried to make a successor to Dare, and as things became ever more stressful, producer Martin Rushent left the project.
 At this point, the band ditched much of the material recorded so far and started over again with new producers Hugh Padgham and Chris Thomas (though some of Rushent's contributions to certain tracks from the earlier sessions were included on the released album).

-Finally in May 1984, the band released the politically charged single "The Lebanon" about the Lebanese Civil War.
+Finally in May 1984, the band released the single "The Lebanon" about the Lebanese Civil War.
 The single peaked at No. 11 in the UK.
 This was followed shortly thereafter by the album Hysteria, so called because of the difficult and tense recording process.
 It entered the UK album chart at No. 3; however, it climbed no further and critics and fans were divided by the new direction the band had taken.
 The second single was "Life on Your Own" in mid-1984.
 The single peaked at No. 16.

 Later that year, success outside of the Human League came for Oakey in the shape of the huge hit single "Together in Electric Dreams", a collaboration with one of his idols, synth pioneer Giorgio Moroder.
 The track was taken from the film soundtrack to Electric Dreams and became a massive hit.
 Often now erroneously credited as a Human League single, due to its success and enduring popularity, the band have since adopted it for their live performances and it appears on their greatest hits compilations.
 Oakey and Moroder then recorded an album together for Virgin, Philip Oakey & Giorgio Moroder, but this met with rather less success and the following two singles failed to make the UK Top 40.
 However, the success of the original Oakey and Moroder track encouraged Virgin to release one final single from Hysteria in November 1984; the ballad "Louise" was released and reached No. 13 in the UK.